cn2021-final/final-proj/spec.md

 ### text message

 - send the text to the server.
-For the format, refer to *#text message* in server spec [WORKING]
+For the format, refer to *#text message* in server spec [DONE]

-- proceed to check new messages [WORKING]
+- proceed to check new messages [DONE]

 ### image / binary data